johannesmik/neurons/docs/intro/windows.rst

 ::

-    $ cd neurons
+    $ cd neurons-master
     $ python3 setup.py install --user

 .. note::
-    This copies all needed data into  `.local` in your home directory..
+    This copies all needed data into  in your home directory.

 Now you can test if you can import the *neurons* package: